syncfusion-content/javascript-docs/js/Slider/Behaviour-Settings.md

 ## IncrementStep

 This property sets the incremental step value for the **Slider**.
 When the **Slider** handle slides through mouse or keyboard, it increments / decrements the value based on the step value.
-By default, when the slider handle is moved, single value increments / decrements.
+By default, when the slider handle is moved,the increments / decrements value is one.
 Using **incrementStep** property you can change the increment step value.
 Data type of this property is number.

 The following steps explains you on how to configure the **incrementStep** property.

-In an **HTML** page, add a **&lt;div&gt;** element to render it as a **Slider** widget.
+In a **HTML** page, add a **&lt;div&gt;** element to render it as a **Slider** widget.